-Students called to active military service are obligated to notify their advisor of active duty status and complete a leave of absence form (as stated above).
+Students called to active military service must notify the Vice President of Student Success of active duty status and complete a leave of absence, including service orders.
 Students may withdraw from any or all courses and receive full tuition credit toward future enrollment at Mount Marty University or take incompletes (with instructor approval) for any or all courses.
 After ten weeks of coursework, students with passing grades may accept the letter grade, accept an incomplete or accept grades of P or U in accordance with the pass/fail policy.
 If significant material in the course is not yet completed by the end of the tenth week, the student will be given the option of withdrawing from the course or taking an incomplete.
 This decision will be made in conjunction with the instructor.